 - Is built off a scalable platform that will enable us to reach kids across the country, including students in the inner city and rural areas

 We know – it sounds ambitious.
 But we are passionate about building an organization that will encourage kids to pursue science and engineering as they grow up.

 Sound interesting?
 For more information, read our blog and check out our website.

 A Short History

-Started in 2009 by JJ Rohrer, Ascendly began life as a simple PTA sponsored LEGO club and soon morphed into an after-school engineering program.
-Ascendly aspires to create a scalable engineering program to reach all American kids.
-The courses and their respective procedures were designed based on firsthand experience teaching the course in several Fairfax County schools, all the while re-engineering the course itself for repeatability, efficacy, scalability, and enjoyability.
+Started in 2009 by JJ Rohrer, Ascendly began life as a simple PTA sponsored LEGO club, putting together LEGO education kits, but soon morphed into an after-school engineering program.
+Ascendly aspires to create a scalable engineering program to reach worldwide.
+The courses and their respective procedures were designed based on firsthand experience teaching the course in several Fairfax County schools, all the while re-engineering the courses themselves for repeatability, efficacy, scalability, and enjoyability.